fiftydinar/xfce-lang-changer/README.md

   </tr>
 </table>

-A language picker alternative for Arch + XFCE X11 desktops, built with FLTK in Aero style.
+A language picker for Arch + XFCE X11 desktops, built with FLTK in Aero style.

 Presents all generated system languages in a table with native names.
 Filter as you type with built-in Latin ↔ Cyrillic transliteration.
 Selecting a language writes it to `locale.conf` and offers to log out so the change takes effect on next login.